jgoldfar/octave-pde1d-docker/README.md

 ## Container Descriptions

-* `pdepe` contains an Octave+pde1d installation on top of Debian Stretch-Slim (without any GUI components)
+* `pdepe` contains an Octave + pde1d installation on top of Debian Stretch-Slim (without any GUI components)

-* `pdepe-gui` Contains an Octave+pde1d installation on top of Debian Stretch-Slim, including GUI components.
+* `pdepe-gui` contains an Octave + pde1d installation on top of Debian Stretch-Slim, including GUI components.

+* `pdepe-base` is the image onto which Octave + pde1d is built, and includes Sundials built form source (as required for PDE1D)